legacysurvey/legacysurvey/pages/dr7/files.rst

 ``counts_gal_z``     int64    Number of pixels in histogram for canonical galaxy depth in :math:`z` band
 ==================== ======== ======================================================

-The depth histogram goes from magnitude of 20.1 to 24.9 in steps of 0.1 mag.
+The depth histogram runs from magnitude of 20.1 to 24.9 in steps of 0.1 mag.
 The first and last bins are "catch-all" bins: 0 to 20.1 and 24.9 to 100, respectively.
 The histograms count the number of pixels in each brick's unique area with the given depth.
 These numbers can